Your dog won't know you're gone!

 Please don't hesitate to send any and all questions my way.
 I look forward to hearing from you!

-I have done pet-sitting for a number of friends in Illinois while I was growing up; the most recent before I left for college was for a family with two dogs (one was a lively six-month-old great dane) and three cats.
-I spent the first year after college living in the Quad Cities with a college friend and her cat, Bo, and we got along incredibly well, I miss him to pieces.
+I have done pet-sitting for a number of friends in Illinois while I was growing up, and I spent the first year after college living in the Quad Cities with a college friend and her cat, Bo, and we got along splendidly.
+I secretly think he was part dog anyway.
+Does your cat come when you call?

 I like to know if a dog is nippy, just so I know what to expect come play time.
-I'm okay with the nips if I'm prepared :) And if your dog is a yapper, I would love to get any and all tricks you use with him or her to get her to calm down.
-I know every dog is different when it comes to that sort of thing.
+And if your dog is a yapper, I would love to get any and all tricks you use to get them to calm down; every dog is different.

-As much time is needed, I am perfectly happy spending an hour or more at a time walking or playing with your dog.
+As much time is needed, I'd be more than happy to spend an hour or more at a time walking or playing with your dog.